bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Examples of approaches for linking ontologies are provided in {{sec-gluing-techniques}}.

-## Implementing alignments of model-specificities to a multi-faceted knowledge graph {#sec-gluing-techniques}
+## Implementing Alignments of Model-Specificities to a Multi-Faceted Knowledge Graph {#sec-gluing-techniques}

 Building on the previously defined YANG-KG-SEMANTIC-GENERALIZATION scenario, this section presents two approaches to construct the structuring ontology of the ITSM-KG by combining YANG models translated into RDFS/OWL and a meta-ontology enabling the analysis of the operational context of the network lifecycle.
 As techniques for identifying alignments between data models is beyond the scope of this document, we refer interested readers to specialized literature in this field, such as {{ONTO-MATCH-2022}}.